ThePhar/archipelago.js/README.md

     const itemGroup = client.items.group(gameName, groupName);
     ```

+4.  **Retrieve all received items**: Use the `received` property to retrieve an array of all items that have been sent
+    by the server.

+    ```ts
+    const allItems = client.items.received;
+    ```

+5.  **Retrieve ReceivedItem index**: Returns the `index` of the next expected item to be received from the server.
+Any
+    items with a lower index are stored in `ItemsManager.received`.
+Useful for tracking if new items have been received
+    or to check if a de-sync event occurred.

+    ```ts
+    const receivedItemIndex = client.items.index;
+    ```

-### HintManager
+### HintsManager

-The `HintManager` class in archipelago.js is responsible for managing hint events for a specific player slot.
+The `HintsManager` class in archipelago.js is responsible for managing hint events for a specific player slot.
 Here are
-some tips for working with the `HintManager`:
+some tips for working with the `HintsManager`:

 1. **Get Relevant Hints**: Use the `mine` property to access an array of hints that are relevant to the player slot.